ualib/agda-algebras/UALib/html/Algebras.Signatures.md

 </pre>

-As mentioned in the section on [Relations of arbitrary arity](Relations.Binary.html#relations-of-arbitrary-arity), 𝓞 will always denote the universe of *operation symbol* types, while 𝓥 is the universe of *arity* types.
+As mentioned in the [Relations.Continuous][] module, 𝓞 will always denote the universe of *operation symbol* types, while 𝓥 is the universe of *arity* types.

 In the [Prelude][] module we defined special syntax for the first and second projections---namely, ∣\_∣ and ∥\_∥, resp.
 Consequently, if `𝑆 : Signature 𝓞 𝓥` is a signature, then ∣ 𝑆 ∣ denotes the set of operation symbols, and ∥ 𝑆 ∥ denotes the arity function.
 If 𝑓 : ∣ 𝑆 ∣ is an operation symbol in the signature 𝑆, then ∥ 𝑆 ∥ 𝑓 is the arity of 𝑓.